html-graph/html-graph.github.io/content/features/layouts/custom.md

 }
 {{< /code >}}

-As seen above, any custom algorithm must implement the `LayoutAlgorithm` interface.
+As shown above, any custom algorithm must implement the `LayoutAlgorithm` interface.
-This interface requires one mandatory method: `calculateCoordinates`.
+This interface requires one mandatory method, `calculateCoordinates`, which provides coordinates for each node.

-The method takes a single argument - a <a href="/accessing-graph-structure/" target="_blank">Graph</a> object.
+The method accepts a single argument:
+- `graph`: A `<a href="/accessing-graph-structure/" target="_blank">Graph</a>` object.

 The return value should be a `Map` where keys correspond to node identifiers and values represent their respective coordinates.

 If the map contains coordinates for certain nodes but omits others, those omitted nodes retain their original positions.

-To specify your custom algorithm implementation follow the example below.
+To specify your custom layout algorithm implementation follow the example below.

 {{< code lang="typescript">}}
 const element = document.getElementById('canvas');